-Internal investigations are a part of a well-structured corporate security system and aim to minimize and alleviate the impact of insider threats.
+Internal investigations are a part of a well-structured corporate security system.
+It aims to minimize and reduce the impact of insider threats.

-Misconducts and violations of company rules committed by employees or other business associates may be highly disruptive to business.
+Misconducts of company rules committed by employees associates may be disruptive to business.

 These violations may fall under one or several categories:

 On top of that, almost any company once in a while deals with client complaints and needs to clarify controversial matters.
-A situation when a client, an associate or a contractor files a lawsuit against the company is also a reason for conducting an internal investigation.
+A situation when a client or a contractor files a lawsuit against the company is also a reason for conducting an internal investigation.

-In this article, we will guide you through the most important steps of an internal investigation process and explore how online audio to text transcription can help you along the way.
+In this article, we will guide you through the most important steps of an internal investigation process.
+It will help you to explore how online audio to text transcription can help you along the way.
 Read on to learn more!

 So why are corporate internal investigations important?
-A strong and comprehensive security policy backed by a consistent internal investigation procedure helps avoid negative publicity, criminal and civil allegations, fines and suspension of government contracts.
+A strong security policy backed by an internal investigation procedure helps avoid such thing as:

-Most importantly, such procedures help to spill the light on who’s really responsible for a particular violation, mitigate its consequences, and act as a responsible community member.
-Also, businesses that detect violations and carry out in-house investigations stand a better chance of avoiding sanctions and penalties.
+Most importantly, such procedures help to spill the light on who’s really responsible for a particular violation.
+Also, to mitigate its consequences, and act as a responsible community member.
+Businesses that conduct in-house investigations stand a better chance of avoiding sanctions.

-Last but not least – effective internal investigations help organizations avoid negative publicity by confronting allegations with a reliable set of facts and by communicating a clear public message.
+Last but not least – effective internal investigations help organizations avoid negative publicity.
+How so?
+By confronting allegations with a reliable set of facts.
+And by communicating a clear public message.

 At the start of the investigation, define the reasons for it and its objectives.
-Then, define an authority that initiates and supervises an investigation (board of directors, chief security officer, an audit committee, etc), and have them issue a mandate for extracting the data relevant to an investigation.
+Then, define an authority that initiates and supervises an investigation (board of directors, CSO, etc).
+And have them issue a mandate for extracting the data relevant to an investigation.

 Next, assign the persons responsible for conducting employee interviews.
 Finally, decide in which form you want to receive the results of an investigation – in print or during a personal meeting.
 Document these decisions in a clear and memorable form.

-In-house or third-party?
 There may be a situation when a third-party is needed to ensure the necessary level of independence and impartiality.
-For example, if a company plans to disclose the investigation findings to legal authorities, an independent investigation appears more trustworthy.
+For example, the company plans to disclose the investigation findings to legal authorities.
+Then an independent investigation appears more trustworthy.

-It is important that individuals allegedly involved in the reported violation or misconduct have no access to the investigation documents or any information about the course of an investigation.
+It is important that individuals are allegedly involved in the reported violation or misconduct.
+And they have no access to the investigation documents or any information about the course of an investigation.
 A clearly defined investigation scope will help you identify these individuals.

 When exactly should you conclude an investigation?
 The investigation is considered concluded when:

-If the investigation did uncover violations, you will need to establish adequate disciplinary measures depending on the type of misconduct.
+If the investigation uncovers violations, you will need to establish fair disciplinary measures.
+It is depending on the type of misconduct.

 Finally, if you have to report about the incident to the public, decide how you will formulate your message.
 Hire a PR agency, if you must: you want to have as much control as you can over words and statements that may impact your company reputation.

-While soft-skills and ethics are important for successful internal investigations, technical tools like Audext can also be of great help.
+Soft-skills and ethics are important for successful internal investigations.
+But technical tools like Audext can also be of great help.
 More specifically, here’s how transcription software may assist investigators:

-When it comes to uncovering the truth, witness testimonials can spill the light on the subject and support documented evidence.
-Depending on the scope of the investigation, the number of witnesses that you have to interview may vary, and the summary that you make after each interview has to be accurate.
+When it comes to uncovering the truth, witness testimonials can spill the light on the subject.
+And it supports documented evidence.
+Depending on the scope of the investigation, the number of witnesses that you have to interview may vary.
+And the summary that you make after each interview has to be accurate.

 The time factor also matters: you have to transcribe the facts while you still remember them.
 You may also have to hurry up to prevent negative publicity.
-Audext saves valuable time by converting the interview directly into text and leaves zero room to misinterpretations.
+Audext saves valuable time by converting the interview into text.
+And it leaves zero room to misinterpretations.

-If you need to prevent fraudulent activity, regular meeting/corporate call transcription may help you identify suspicious phrases or non-typical conversation patterns and set you on the right track.
+Do you need to prevent fraudulent activity, regular meeting/corporate call transcription?
+It may help you identify suspicious phrases or non-typical conversation patterns and set you on the right track.

 You may have to do it covertly, sanctioned by corporate authorities, in-line with the corporate policies and ethics.
-One way or the other, Audext not only transcribes meeting recordings to text, but also stores it so that you can access it for reference anytime whenever you need to.
+One way or the other, Audext not only transcribes meeting recordings to text.
+It also stores it so that you can access it for reference anytime whenever you need to.

-Conversation recordings and transcriptions are a regular practice at companies with customer service departments.
-Even if your employees use ready-made scripts as they talk to customers, miscommunications still happen and may lead to complaints.
+Conversation recordings and transcriptions are a regular practice.
+Even if your employees use ready-made scripts as they talk to customers, miscommunications still happen.
+And may lead to complaints.

 Conducting internal investigations is both science and art.
 Most people aren’t born investigators and need to undergo training to master this complex subject.

 The training course comprises lectures, group discussions, and mock investigations.
 But witness interviews demand special attention.
-Over the course of the training, employees learn to start with the easy questions and proceed with the trickier ones while taking notes and keeping their suggestions to themselves.
+Over the course of the training, employees learn to start with the easy questions.
+Then proceed with the trickier ones while taking notes and keeping their suggestions to themselves.

-The difficult part lies in encouraging people to open up while controlling the conversation and making sure no important question gets omitted.
+The difficult part lies in encouraging people to open up.
+It is hard while controlling the conversation and making sure no important question gets omitted.

-It’s hard to underestimate the value of transcription software for conducting employee investigations.
-Witness interviews, fraud prevention, customer service, and corporate internal investigation training are the four ways Audext can help organizations meet the demands for fairness and transparency.
+Do not underestimate the value of transcription software for conducting employee investigations.
+Witness interviews, fraud prevention, customer service, and corporate internal investigation training.
+There are four ways Audext can help organizations meet the demands for fairness and transparency.

-By quickly accessing accurate and well-documented data, organizations can take the painstaking process of collecting evidence to an entirely new level.
+By accessing accurate and well-documented data, organizations can take collecting evidence painstaking.
+And it will be raised to an entirely new level.

 Katrin runs her own podcast show, and interested in best ways to transcribe audio recordings into text.